Stephane-Pires/ventus-sandbox/slides/note.md

 # Component : Note

-<Note>If you want to add a little note to your slide, usufull under a card, a code block</Note>
+<Note>If you want to add a little note to your slide, usufull under a card, a code block, etc.</Note>